GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 ```

 Here our pubsub message shows the timestamp Mon Sept 25… and the instance IP 10.128.0.3.
-Great, everything works.
-So now let's move this over to a pVM and set up monitoring.
+Great, everything works!
+So now let's move this over to a pVM and test once more.

 ## Configure shutdown script
 You can invoke a shutdown script directly or provide a shutdown script file for instances on GCE.
 In this case the script is